mhooten/mhooten.github.io/_pages/publications.md

 1. Raiho, A., E.F.
 Nicklen, A. Foster, C.A.
 Roland, and M.B.
 Hooten.
 (2021).
 Bridging implementation gaps to connect large ecological datasets to complex models.
 Ecology and Evolution, 11: 18271-18287. [(pdf)](Raiho_etal_EE_2021.pdf)

 1. Lepak, J.M., A.G.
 Hansen, M.B.
 Hooten, D. Brauch, and E.M.
 Vigil.
-(In Press).
+(2021).
 Rapid proliferation of the parasitic copepod Salmincola californiensis on kokanee salmon in a large Colorado reservoir.
 Journal of Fish Diseases, 45: 89-98. [(pdf)](Lepak_etal_JFD_2021.pdf)

 1. Banks, D.L. and M.B.
 Hooten.
 (2021).
 Statistical challenges in agent-based modeling.
 The American Statistician, 75: 235-242.